SD2E/api-user-guide/docs/create_client.md

 sd2e_client
 ```

-In this case, two clients exist for this tenant: the default `DefaultApplication`
+In this case, two clients exist for this user and on the current tenant: the
-and newly generated `sd2e_client`.
-If needed, you can delete then regenerate
+default `DefaultApplication` and newly generated `sd2e_client`.
+If needed, you
-client API keys with the follwing:
+can delete then regenerate client API keys with the follwing:
 ```
 % clients-delete [CLIENT_NAME]
 ```